 Tribune Publishing Co.
 (NYSE:TPUB) today announced that the Company will change its name to tronc, Inc., a content curation and monetization company focused on creating and distributing premium, verified content across all channels. tronc, or tribune online content, captures the essence of the Company’s mission. tronc pools the Company’s leading media brands and leverages innovative technology to deliver personalized and interactive experiences to its 60 million monthly users.
 The name change will become effective on June 20, 2016.

-Yes, that’s tronc with a lower-case t, an initialism created from tribune online content.
+Yes, that’s tronc with a lower-case t, an acronym created from tribune online content.
 The ticker symbol will be TRNC.
 And the “engine” of all that “content curation and monetization” will be called troncX, because nothing says “innovative technology” like an “X” in the name.

 Tribune Publishing Co., based in Chicago, owns some of the oldest and biggest surviving newspapers in the United States, including the Chicago Tribune and the Los Angeles Times.
 The company, like the rest of the newspaper industry, has been struggling for years.